docker-mailserver/docker-mailserver/docs/content/faq.md

 - [mail-tester](https://www.mail-tester.com/) can test your deliverability.
 - [helloinbox](https://www.helloinbox.email/) provides a checklist of things to improve your deliverability.

-### Special Directories

-#### What About the `docker-data/dms/config/` Directory?

-This documentation and all example configuration files in the GitHub repository use `docker-data/dms/config/` to refer to the directory in the host that is mounted (e.g. via a bind mount) to `/tmp/docker-mailserver/` inside the container.

-Most configuration files for Postfix, Dovecot, etc. are persisted here.
-[Optional configuration][docs-optional-configuration] is stored here as well.

-#### What About the `docker-data/dms/mail-state/` Directory?

-This documentation and all example configuration files in the GitHub repository use `docker-data/dms/mail-state/` to refer to the directory in the host that is mounted (e.g. via a bind mount) to `/var/mail-state/` inside the container.

-When you run DMS with the ENV variable `ONE_DIR=1` (default), this directory will provide support to persist Fail2Ban blocks, ClamAV signature updates, and the like when the container is restarted or recreated.
-Service data is [relocated to the `mail-state` folder][mail-state-folders] for the following services: Postfix, Dovecot, Fail2Ban, Amavis, PostGrey, ClamAV, SpamAssassin, Rspamd & Redis.

 ### SpamAssasin

 #### How can I manage my custom SpamAssassin rules?